emiliosanfilippo/text-work/work-pattern/readme.md

       }

 ```
-Result of query:
+### Result of query:

 ![Local Image](work-query-result.png)

+As for the previous cases, more specific queries can be asked by, e.g., restricting the author or publisher to specific instances.

-Example of RDF graph (it shows multiple texts classified by a single work)
+### Example of RDF graph
+(it shows multiple texts classified by a single work)

 ![Local Image](work-example-graph.png)